treeframework/object.link-block/README.md

 # The link-block object

-The `link` module simply displays a link as block.
+The `link-block` module simply displays a link as block.

 Install using Bower: